Skip to main content Skip to navigation

 Within the two overarching categories of fraud-for-profit and fraud-for-housing, mortgage fraud can take several forms, including:

 • Mortgage wire fraud: Also known as application hijacking, fraudsters intercept and manipulate the communication between homebuyers, sellers, and lenders during a real estate transaction.
-Usually, the fraudster will divert mortgage funds to their accounts, leading to financial losses for the legitimate parties involved.

 • Occupancy fraud: This occurs when borrowers claim a property will be their primary residence to obtain better loan terms when in fact, it will be used as a vacation home or investment property.
-It can also happen when a borrower applies for a loan for a property that someone else, such as a family member, will actually occupy.

 • Income fraud: Borrowers may submit fraudulent income documents, such as fake pay stubs or tax returns, to inflate their earnings.
-This misrepresentation can make them appear more creditworthy than they are.

 • Home Equity Conversion Mortgage (HECM) fraud: This type of fraud targets seniors who own a home or are coerced into owning a home, with the aim of stealing or acquiring some or all of the funds received from a US government HECM program.